Closeup of a cocktail at the Roundhouse Restaurant in Beacon, NY. -Photo by Find My Food Stu

 Wonderbar

-Wonder Bar is one of the livelier bar options right on Main Street.
-While it operates as a full restaurant, the bar area tends to draw a steady crowd in the evenings, making it a reliable stop if you’re looking for cocktails in a more energetic setting.
+Wonderbar is one of the liveliest bar options right on Main Street in Beacon, NY.
+While it operates as a full restaurant, the bar area draws a steady crowd in the evenings, making it a reliable stop for cocktails in a more energetic setting.

-If you’re looking for a cocktail bar in Beacon that feels central, active, and easy to fold into a Main Street bar hop, Wonder Bar fits naturally into the mix.
+If you’re looking for a cocktail bar in Beacon New York that feels central, active, and easy to fold into a Main Street night out, Wonderbar fits naturally into the mix.
+For more on the food side, check out my full review in my guide to the best restaurants in Beacon, NY.

 The Roosevelt Bar